HB-952

 Plain Language

-Operators must establish, maintain, and publicly publish on their website a protocol that prevents companion chatbots from producing or presenting sexually explicit content to minor users.
-This covers both visual depictions of sexually explicit conduct and content suggesting the minor should engage in such conduct.
-The obligation is triggered when the operator knows or reasonably should know the user is a minor.
+Operators must establish and maintain a protocol preventing companion chatbots from producing or presenting sexually explicit content to minor users — including visual depictions of sexually explicit conduct and content suggesting minors should engage in such conduct.
+The protocol must be published on the operator's website.
+The 'minor user' trigger applies when the operator knows or reasonably should know the user is a minor, which is a broader standard than actual knowledge alone.
 'Sexually explicit conduct' is defined by reference to the federal definition at 18 U.S.C. § 2256.

 Statutory Text